Spectra of units for periodic ring spectra and group completion of graded E-infinity spaces: Introduction

 Our main tools for building and studying the functor $\gloneJ$ are methods for the homotopical analysis of diagram spaces developed together with Schlichtkrull in~\cite{Sagave-S_diagram}.
 One important instance for such diagram spaces are $\cI$-spaces.
 These are space valued functors on the category of finite sets $\bld{m}=\{1,\dots,m\}, m\geq 0$, and injective maps.
 The category of $\cI$-spaces $\cS^{\cI}$ has a symmetric monoidal product $\boxtimes$ induced by the ordered concatenation of finite sets and the cartesian product of spaces.

 The commutative monoids in $(\cS^{\cI},\boxtimes)$ are called \emph{commutative $\cI$-space monoids} and form a category denoted by $\cC\cS^{\cI}$.
 This category admits a \emph{positive $\cI$-model structure} such that $\cC\cS^{\cI}$ is Quillen equivalent to the category of $E_{\infty}$ spaces.
 So all $E_{\infty}$-spaces admit a strictly commutative model in $(\cS^{\cI},\boxtimes)$.
 The point here is that the extra symmetry of $\cI$-spaces and the use of a \emph{positive} model structure ensure that we do not try to represent the homotopy type of an arbitrary $E_{\infty}$ space by a strictly commutative monoid in spaces (which would be a contradiction).
-Essentially for the same reason, only a positive model structure on symmetric spectra lifts to a positive model structure on commutative symmetric ring spectra~\cite{MMSS}.
+This is related to J. Smith's insight that only a positive model structure on symmetric spectra lifts to commutative symmetric ring spectra~\cite{MMSS}.

 If $E$ is a commutative symmetric ring spectrum, there is a commutative $\cI$-space monoid $\OmegaIof{E}$ representing its multiplicative $E_{\infty}$ space.
 It is on objects defined by $(\OmegaIof{E})(\bld{m}) = \Omega^{m}E_m$.
 The grouplike $E_{\infty}$ space of units of $E$ is represented by a sub commutative $\cI$-space monoid $\GLoneIof{E}$ of $\OmegaIof{E}$.
 It gives rise to a very special $\Gamma$-space $\gloneIof{E}$ whose associated spectrum models the ordinary spectrum of units~\cite{Schlichtkrull_units,Lind-diagram}.